easeaico/pulse-go/docs/Methodology/SubstanceTransportMethodology.md

 The engine modeling approach takes the human body and conceptually divides it into various fluid compartments that represents a real division in terms of how portions of the body's water, solutes, and suspended elements are segregated @cite rhoades2012medical.
 Compartments can be further discretized into smaller sub-compartments with a hierarchical relationship as you drill into various systems.
 In the engine, compartments can be defined to encapsulate circuit nodes that allow easy organization, access, and synchronization of all system parts.

 Links represent connections between compartments with a directional flow component defining a volume change each time-step.
-In the engine, links can be assigned a path that provides the instantaneous flow value.
-Figure 1 shows the base transport elements definitions in an example graph.
+In the engine, links can be assigned a path that provides the instantaneous flow value.  @figureref {SubstanceTransportComponents} shows the base transport elements definitions in an example graph.

 @htmlonly
 <center><a href="./Images/SubstanceTransporter/Components.png"><img src="./Images/SubstanceTransporter/Components.png" style="width:50%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 1.
-This is a conceptual example graph that describes the lowest level elements used to define properties used by the Transporter.
+<i>@figuredef {SubstanceTransportComponents} This is a conceptual example graph that describes the lowest level elements used to define properties used by the Transporter.
 Links provide flow between compartments that store both fluid and substance quantity information.</i>
 </center><br>

 @anchor substance-design